markdown-extended/manifest/mde-manifest.md

 #### C.8.b.
 Ordered lists {#C8b}

-An ordered list is written beginning each entry by a number followed by 3 spaces.
+An ordered list is written beginning each entry by a number followed by a period `.` and 1 or more space(s).
 The number used for each item of a list MUST NOT matter:

     1.   first item
     1.   second item
         1.  first sub-item
         1.  second sub-item
     2.   third item

 **Writer Note:** A special attention MAY be attached when beginning a line with a raw dash, asterisk or plus or